There’s nothing else quite like your product. Your branding looks fantastic and your website is just the way you want it.

 You’re hopefully now confident enough to go out there and work these touchpoints to better help your readers become customers.

-I'm a bearded Australian living in Warsaw, Poland.
+Phil Forbes is a bearded Australian living in Warsaw, Poland.
 Digital Marketer at Packhelp, who enjoys helping and watching small ventures start, learn, grow and thrive.
-I take care of expatspoland.com and love my dog, Star Wars, heavy metal and my girlfriend - in no particular order.
+He takes care of expatspoland.com.